CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 0. [ ] Remove icons and CA & TxH text, from failed deployments in history table(copy and explorer links).
 1. [x] Add Deployment ID column and in localStorage.
 2. [ ] Change history table's direction.
+3. [ ] In settings, modify the clear data button's text to be with the current chain.

 ### Wallet Integration
 1. [ ] Disable button when sending transaction.
 (DeployContractInnerUI.jsx)